thisismyrobot/SeShell/README.txt

 No handler
 ----------

-If no handler has been chosen, the mapping silently fails
+If no mapping has been defined for an input, the mapping silently fails

 >>> mapper_tool.parse("incorrectinput hello world")